joshuanianji/HIIT-Timer/README.md

 # HIIT Timer

-A simple app for timing hiit workouts, because my sister has to pAY for a stupid HIIT workout app on her phone??
-It's literally a timer??
-Anyway mine is better than any apps you find online ;)).
-Made with [Elm](https://elm-lang.org).
+A simple Progressive Web App for timing HIIT workouts, created from the frustration of having to pay for simple timer apps online.
+Compatible with mobile and desktop.
+Made with [Elm](https://elm-lang.org) and [create-elm-app](https://github.com/halfzebra/create-elm-app).

 ## Demo